hirasso/attr/README.md

 # attr

-A tiny php attribute helper
+A tiny HTML attribute generator written in PHP.
+Great for projects using tailwindcss and Alpine.js 🎡

 ## Installation